rieckpil/progmot/content/post/one-year-course-release.md

 I'm handling VAT for myself.
 The effort is manageable.

-When working with [SendOwl*](https://rieckpil.de/a/sendowl), I can highly recommend [Quaderno*](https://rieckpil.de/a/quaderno) to stay tax compliant, create nice-looking invoices and exports for your tax advisor.
+When working with SendOwl, I can highly recommend Quaderno to stay tax compliant, create nice-looking invoices and exports for your tax advisor.

 If I would start over again, I'd pick a provider that handles all tax implications.
+Possible providers are CopeCart or Digistore24.

 That's more time to focus on improving the course.